uncogeek/autoBackup/README.md

 # Automated Backup System

 This Python project provides an automated backup solution for files and folders.
 It performs several actions to ensure your data is safely backed up and easily accessible.

-> [!NOTE]
+After configure file "constant.py" and run "main.py" these action will occur:
-> After configure file "constant.py" and run "main.py" these action will occur:
+Create a folder and rar file contain backed-up directories and files defined to backup, send as attached email and upload to ftp server

-> Create a folder and rar file contain backed-up directories and files defined
+---
 ## Features

 - Backs up specified files and folders from a defined directory